 A better understanding and most of all awareness of the affiliate channel and the opportunities it offers for the entire purchasing funnel.
-The affiliate channel as a business model has become more relevant for publishers and advertisers with other traffic and monetisation models being questioned on quality and feasibility.
-This is where our USPs offer the best where our USPs offer the best alternatives.
+The affiliate channel as a business model has become more relevant for publishers and advertisers with other traffic and monetization models being questioned on quality and feasibility.
 This is where our USPs offer the best alternatives.